jgibbons7/personal-project/README.md

   - Moderate

 ## Features
-  - Ability to message friends.
+  - SMS Messaging
-  - Upload pictures
+  - Chat feature
   - Create portfolios for various hobbies
-  -
+  - Show off all your favorite things, to yourself.

 ## Routes
   - About "Anti-Social Media" - Not Protected